leszkolukasz/servlet-container/README.md

 ### 3) Why it is possible for a servlet to handle url that it should not handle?

 Right now the resolution of which servlet should handle the given url is quite primitive.
 Basically given `url` server looks for a servlet whose `servletUrl` is a prefix of `url`.
 If there are many the one with the longest prefix is selected.
 This means that if a servlet has `servletUrl` equal to `/app/home` it will also handle `/app/home/nonexisting/`, `/app/home/12345` etc.

+## Contribution

+Anyone is welcome to contribute to this project.
+I created a few good-first-issue issues, so feel free to check them out :)